 few feet above my head, to my sheer surprise a Marbled Murrelet cocked her head, looking down at me.
 This bird of the Auk family nests only in old growth redwoods and hence is on brink of extinction.
 As over 95% of the Redwoods were logged by the 70’s this bird suffered from loss of habitat.
 Anytime you get to see an animal that is near extinction, from a Monk seal to a Murrelet, it is an honor.
 (Although this grey and white speckled bird is rather bland.)
-In addition to logging, the Jays have taken a liking to eating the eggs of this bird and it is under a two-fold attack.
+In addition to logging, the Jays have taken a liking to eating the eggs of this bird and its existence under a two-fold attack.

 The afternoon consisted of a beach walk where I found washed ashore these egg sacks.
 It is a full moon and extra low tide which might be why these sacks were washed ashore.
-Googling tells me they were Opal squid egg sacks.
+Some Googling tells me these were Opal squid egg sacks.
 These sacks had a cross-hatched opalescence within them, again a new experience for me.

 With darkness and fog setting in I returned to Mill Creek campground, exhausted.
 I crawled into my tent, settling down into my bag and fell instantly asleep.